tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/高级功能和特效/动效变脸/大眼瘦脸和挂件(Android)_intl_en.md

 ## Download

-Download the Enterprise Edition SDK package at the bottom of the [SDK Download](https://intl.cloud.tencent.com/document/product/1071/38150) page.
-The package is encrypted, and you can get the decryption password and license file from your Tencent Cloud rep. After the package is successfully decompressed, a `.aar` file and a `.zip` file will be extracted in the SDK directory, which can be used in two integration methods, respectively.
+Download the Enterprise Edition SDK package at the bottom of the SDK Download page.
+The package is encrypted, and you can get the decryption password and License file from your Tencent Cloud rep. After the package is successfully decompressed, a `.aar` file and a `.zip` file will be extracted in the SDK directory, which can be used in two integration methods, respectively.

 ## Project Settings